schackartk/t-junction_model_replication/src/utils/README.md

 # T-Junction Modules and Utilities

-This directory contains modules used to mode T-Junction flow.
+This directory contains modules used to mode T-junction droplet/bubble formation.
 The modules are divided into those used during the filling and squeezing phases.

 ```sh
 .